 The largest barrier island in the Golden Isles, St. Simons Island lies across the immortalized Marshes of Glynn, made famous by poet Sidney Lanier.
 Moss-draped oaks line the winding island streets, creating a picture-perfect image worthy of a Faulkner tale.

-Find exceptional restaurants, top things to do and a variety of friendly inns to luxurious resorts round out the island’s warm welcome, giving it the claims to fame that have attracted vacationers and groups for generations.
+You'll also find exceptional restaurants throughout the island that will give you a true taste of St. Simons.
+A variety of accommodations—from friendly inns to luxurious resorts—round out the island’s warm welcome, giving it the claims to fame that have attracted vacationers and groups for generations.

 St. Simons Island History